Want 5 quick ways to improve as a podcast host or guest?

 For others, it’s a family legacy that got them on their path.
 Maybe someone helped you out, and you decided to help people in the same situation.

-Whatever your reason, I want you to trace from that inciting incident to where you are today.
+Whatever your reason, I want you to trace that inciting incident to where you are today.
 Look at what you’ve accumulated in that time from experiences, things that you’re doing that you shouldn’t still be doing, things that you’re good at to those you really don’t want to do anymore.

 Where do you want to go in the next 10, 20, or 30 years?